-Bhutan tours by Namaste Nomad may be your ticket to this marvellous country.
-Travel to Bhutan as a group is less complicated and expensive.
-Learn more about Bhutan and check out which one of Bhutan tours is your way to travel Bhutan.
+Bhutan tours by Namaste Nomad is one of the best and unique.
+Travel to Bhutan with small group is less complicated and less expensive.
+Please look more about Bhutan and check out which one of Bhutan fix group tours you wish to join with us.

-Bhutan is a stunningly beautiful and peaceful place that has been isolated for much of its recent history.
-In fact, it is sometimes known as the last Shangri-La.
-Expect Buddhist monasteries set amidst stunning mountain scenery, long, winding roads around impressive peaks and ample forests often still untouched by human activity.
+Bhutan is a beautiful and peaceful place and one of the eco friendly kingdom in Asia.
+In fact, it is sometimes known as the last Shangri-La of Himalayas.
+Buddhist monasteries, stunning mountain scenery, long, winding roads around impressive high Himalayan peaks and thick green forests often still untouched by human activity in many places.

-Bhutan is a Buddhist nation with only about 800,000 citizens.
-It strives to maintain its traditional culture and festivals, limiting foreign influence and impact.
-Many Bhutanese still wear traditional clothing and the buildings are preserved as they were hundreds of years ago.
-A secluded nation that measures prosperity by gauging its citizens’ happiness levels rather than the GDP, Bhutan is rather unique in the world.
+Bhutan is a Buddhist kingdom with only about around 800,000 population.
+It focus to maintain its traditional, values culture and festivals, limiting foreign influence and impact.
+Many Bhutanese still wear traditional clothing and the buildings are preserved as they were many years ago.
+Bhutan measures prosperity by gauging its citizens’ happiness levels rather than the country GDP, Bhutan is unique kingdom in the world.
+Must visit.

-Bhutan tours are the best way to explore this Himalayan country.
-Travel to and around Bhutan is not as simple as in most other nations.
-The government has a quality over quantity tourism policy, where only high yield tourism is accepted.
+Bhutan tours and trekking are the best way to explore this Himalayan country.
+Travel around Bhutan is not as simple as in most other nations.
+The government has a quality over quantity of tourism policy, where only high yield tourism is accepted.
 Guides are required for foreign visitors.
-Furthermore, with Bhutan adopting just enough technology to modernise services, public transportation is limited.
+Bhutan adopting just enough technology to modernise services, public transportation is limited.
+Very less pollution.

 Namaste Nomad makes all the necessary arrangements and has experienced guides who can show you typical Bhutanese villages.
 We can also take you on wild treks that few foreigners will ever see.